AI-readable research archives by S. Meta

 Paper 7 Candidate A Design Log v0.1

-Operator-Layer Cost Compression, Inventory Formation, and Non-Selection Evidence: A Boundary Model for Backend Retained Demand
+Operator-Layer Cost Compression, Inventory Formation, and Non-Selection Evidence: A Boundary Model for Backend Retained Demand.

 This design log asks: